 - In both the B Arch and M Arch programs, students are required to regularly update their portfolios and to attend events in which alumni and other professionals review portfolios and share their experience transitioning from school to the world of practice.

-- Extensive alumni surveys for the 2017 NAAB report revealed a 100% success rate in M Arch I graduate employment across a wide range of firms in the United States (firm list available upon request).
+- Extensive alumni surveys for the 2017 NAAB report revealed a 100% success rate in M Arch I graduate employment across a wide range of firms in the United States.
 The M Arch program has also developed an events program each semester including office tours, lectures, construction site visits, ARE preparation workshops, and portfolio/career fair events.

 - The graduate student LinkedIn group helps students develop their professional identities, network across years and programs, and research contacts.